antonpichka/library_architecture_mvvm_modify/.github/ISSUE_TEMPLATE/feature-request.md

 labels: feature
 ---

-**1) Description**:
+**1) Steps To Description**:
-  - A clear and concise description of what the problem is.
+1. A clear and concise description of what the problem is.
 I'm always frustrated when [...]
-  - Add screenshots to explain your problem
+2. Add screenshots to explain your problem

-**2) Desired Solution**:
+**2) Steps To Desired Solution**:
-  - A clear and concise description of what you want to happen.
+1. A clear and concise description of what you want to happen.
-  - Add any screenshots that explain the result you expected.
+2. Add any screenshots that explain the result you expected.